kinejara/CLABEValidator/README.md

 * Call method ``[NSString isValidCLABE:@"03218000011835971"];``

 # TODO
-* method to abstract short name and institution name from clabe number
+* method to abstract short name and institution name from CLABE number
 * implementation of NSError to generate error descriptions

 # Credits